Sessions by Demand

 PRESENTED BY: TEACHING AND LEARNING COMMONS

-This session explores ways to write a summary of work and teaching/research philosophy.
-It also discusses what should be included in these two statements and how to communicate these philosophies effectively.
+This session explores ways to write a summary of work and teaching.
+It also discusses what should be included in this statement and how to communicate your philosophy effectively.

 Teaching with Google Tools